Preparing to Leave USC - Continuity of Care

 In order to transfer prescriptions from the Thomson Student Health Center Pharmacy to your hometown pharmacy, your hometown pharmacy will need to request the transfer by calling the Thomson Student Health Center pharmacy.
 Please provide them with our phone number and the prescription name or number if possible.

-INSURANCECan I purchase the university-sponsored Student Health Insurance Plan through AIG after I leave USC?
+INSURANCECan I purchase the university-sponsored Student Health Insurance Plan through CHP after I leave USC?

-No, upon graduation or non-enrollment at the university, you will no longer be able to purchase the university-sponsored Student Health Insurance Plan through AIG.
+No, upon graduation or non-enrollment at the university, you will no longer be able to purchase the university-sponsored Student Health Insurance Plan through CHP.

 Many employers provide health insurance as a benefit to their employees at low or no cost.
 Please consider the value of the health insurance plan that is offered when deciding between job offers.